Antiz96/Ankama-Launcher-Container/README.md

 ### Prerequisite

 Install [distrobox](https://github.com/89luca89/distrobox) as well as [docker](https://github.com/docker/cli) or [podman](https://github.com/containers/podman).
-If the Ankama launcher does not launch, you additionally need to install the X.org [xhost](https://wiki.archlinux.org/title/Xhost) utility.
+If the Ankama launcher does not launch, you may additionally need to install the X.org [xhost](https://wiki.archlinux.org/title/Xhost) utility.

+SteamOS users have to install `distrobox` and `podman` in a rootless way, as described [here](https://github.com/89luca89/distrobox/blob/main/docs/posts/install_rootless.md).

 ### The container itself

 Pull the container image and initialize it in distrobox:
 *Example below with the `latest` tag, but you can use [any other tagged version if you prefer](https://ghcr.io/antiz96/ankama-launcher).*

+- With a regular setup:

 ```bash
 distrobox create -r -n ankama-launcher -i ghcr.io/antiz96/ankama-launcher:latest
 ```

-If you have a [Docker rootless](https://docs.docker.com/engine/security/rootless/) or a [Podman rootless](https://github.com/containers/podman/blob/main/docs/tutorials/rootless_tutorial.md) setup and want to use it to integrate the container within `distrobox`, run the following command instead:
-**Warning:** The container will only be accessible to the user you integrated it with and not system-wide.
+- With a rootless setup or SteamOS:

+*Requires a sudoless/rootless [docker](https://docs.docker.com/engine/security/rootless/) or [podman](https://github.com/containers/podman/blob/main/docs/tutorials/rootless_tutorial.md) setup*

 ```bash
 distrobox create -n ankama-launcher -i ghcr.io/antiz96/ankama-launcher:latest